kalpaj12/VS-Code-Builder/README.md

             ],

-4) The inputs can be given in the Input.txt and the corresponding outputs will be displayed in Output.txt
+3) On the given Input.txt file, provide your inputs.

-5) To build and run use the keyboard shortcut `Shift+Command+b`
+4) To build and run, use the keyboard shortcut command `shift+command+b`, and select C++ builder.

+The output of the code corresponding to the inputs are saved in the Output.txt.

 Reviews are appriciated and can be submitted [here](https://docs.google.com/forms/d/e/1FAIpQLSdPtz4s-FBBn5zCBZ8JOxdXJczhGqVymZp_mPSvOidckNHg5g/viewform).